Understanding scopes

 When using Unified.to, you can request scopes in one of two ways, depending on how you intend to authorize your users:

-1. Using our Embedded Widget: On app.unified.to, you can select the scopes you need under Settings > Embedded Authorization > Options.
+- (Recommended) Using the Authorization component: On app.unified.to, you can select the scopes you need under Embedded components > Authorization (scroll down to Options)).

 https://api.unified.to/unified/integration/auth/{WORKSPACE_ID}/{INTEGRATION}?redirect=true&scopes=webhook,crm_deal_read,crm_event_read